onzfonz/comp227/src/content/7/en/part7d.md

 the build script also bundles the application's CSS files into a single */static/css/main.1becb9f2.css* file.

 In practice, bundling is done so that we define an entry point for the application, which typically is the *index.js* file.
-When webpack bundles the code, it includes all of the code that the entry point imports, the code that its imports import, and so on.
+When webpack bundles the code, it includes

+- all of the code that the entry point imports
+- the code that *its imports* import
+- and so on.

 Since part of the imported files are packages like React, Redux, and Axios, the bundled JavaScript file will also contain the contents of each of these libraries.

 > The old way of dividing the application's code into multiple files was based on the fact that
-> the *index.html* file loaded all of the separate JavaScript files of the application with the help of script tags.
+> the *index.html* file loaded all of the separate JavaScript files of the application with the help of `script` tags.
 > This resulted in decreased performance, since the loading of each separate file results in some overhead.
-> For this reason, these days the preferred method is to bundle the code into a single file.
+> For this reason, these days the preferred method is to *bundle the code into a single file*.

+#### Creating a webpack configuration

 Next, we will create a suitable webpack configuration for a React application by hand from scratch.

-Let's create a new directory for the project with the following subdirectories (*build* and *src*) and files:
+Let's ***create a new project*** with the following subdirectories (*build* and *src*) and files:

 ```shell
 ├── build